-- All pupils to feel valued and safe in order to enjoy their day in school. - Children to take responsibility for their behaviour, and to reflect on how it might affect others around them. - Children to have a voice to discuss issues regarding behaviour (during reflection times, PSHE lessons etc) - A code of conduct is established and maintained to which all members of the school adhere to at all times. - All members of our school community (children, staff, parents & governors) promote our school values and positive ethos. - A clear set of consequences are established for unacceptable behaviour that promotes the learning of good behaviour. - Clear, consistent, and positive discussions will be held between the school and parents about behaviour. - A consistent whole-school approach to behaviour and discipline.
+- All children feel valued and safe in order to enjoy their day in school. - All children take responsibility for their behaviour, and to reflect on how it might affect others around them. - All children have a voice to discuss issues regarding behaviour (during reflection times, PSHE lessons etc) - A code of conduct is established and maintained to which all members of the school adhere to at all times. - All members of our school community (children, staff, parents & governors) promote our school values and positive ethos.

+- A clear set of consequences are established for unacceptable behaviour that promotes the learning of good behaviour. - Clear, consistent, and positive discussions will be held between the school and parents about behaviour. - A consistent whole-school approach to behaviour and discipline. - All staff are inducted and supported to achieve an ethos of good behaviour.